Does This Photo Prove Brooklyn Beckham & Chloë Grace Moretz Are Engaged?

 Whatever is going on with those enigmatic Instagram rings, we can all agree Moretz and Beckham are going stronger than ever since their 2016 breakup.
 More than a year since the duo’s split, and subsequent 2017 reconciliation, they can’t stop sharing romantic messages about each other on social media.
 The photo Moretz posted immediately before this one shows her boyfriend (fiancé?) sporting a hoodie that reads, “Love me forever.”
 Moretz captioned the photo, ”I will.”

-So, with a promise like that, we could possibly expect a Moretz-Beckham engagement down the road either way — twinning Christmas jewelry or not.
+So, with a promise like that, we could possibly expect a Moretz-Beckham engagement down the road either way — twinning Christmas jewellery or not.

 Read These Stories Next: